tangentsoft/pidp8i/doc/os8pkg.md

    to identify output files to remove.
 Remove them from the bootable image specified by --target. $os8mo/v3d.rk05 if no --target specified.
    Additionally remove files listed in the cleanups section.

+ * build -- Run the builder, whether it be the lines from the `build:` section or the default build script.  **NOTE:** Use care when building with `build:` lines in the `.pspec` file.
+The assumption is that your current working directory is the top level of the build environment.

 The `auto.defs` scans `.../scripts/os8pkg` and runs the deps command on every `.pspec` file found there.
 This sets the stage to build every known package.